Karelia Suite: History

 Ten days later, Sibelius conducted a popular concert that included the Overture, followed by the three movements that would become the Karelia Suite.
 These four pieces were sold to Edition Fazer in 1899 and, at Sibelius's request, Overture and Karelia Suite were published as Op.
 10 & 11, respectively.
 The rest of the Karelia Music pieces that were yet to be printed ended up in the hands of Breitkopf & Härtel in 1905.

+The suite's British premiere occurred on 23 October 1906 at the Promenade Concerts, under the baton of Henry Wood at Queen's Hall.